 Let’s hear it for our participating ducks, humans and our contributing artists:

-More info can be found right here on this blog about the flow of events for this learning tool here and here.
+More info can be found right here on this blog about The Academy Archive & ELA’s new relationship along with the newsy flow of events for this musical movie learning tool here.

 This is an interesting project that helps get the message out in a different way about why it’s not okay to feed ducks and geese.
 Most people are not aware of the problems associated with this common activity occurring in many of our parks and other waterfowl use areas. —Don Kraege, Waterfowl Section Manager, WA Dept. of Fish & Wildlife